OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 * The time to complete a rollback can be measured in non-production environments.

 Rollbacks have the following disadvantages:
-* Rollbacks are all or nothing operations.
+* Rollbacks are all-or-nothing operations.
 You can not roll back individual features, only entire deployments.
 * Rollbacks need to be tested as part of the deployment process to ensure they work as expected, which increases the complexity and time of the deployment process.
 * If a rollback fails, it is likely that you will need to resolve the issue by rolling forward.
 * Database rollbacks require special consideration to ensure data is not lost.

 ### Rolling forward

-Rolling forward is simply another way to describe performing a new deployment.
-In this case the new deployment will only contain the fixes required to restore an environment.
+Rolling forward is another way to describe performing a new deployment.
+In this case, the new deployment will only contain the fixes required to restore an environment.

 Rolling forward has the following benefits:

-* All deployments strategies, with or without a database, inherently support rolling forward.
+* All deployment strategies, with or without a database, inherently support rolling forward.
 * Teams gain experience in rolling forward with every deployment.
 * You can choose the scope of a change or fix when rolling forward.
 * Multiple deployments can be made in succession while rolling forward to resolve an undesirable deployment.

 Rolling forward has the following disadvantages:

 * Rolling forward typically requires a developer to implement a fix to include in the next deployment.
-* Rolling forward may involve bypassing the environmental progression typically used to verify a deployment to get a fix deployed as quickly as possible.
-* The production environment will be left in an undesirable state for as long as it takes to develop and deploy the next version.
+* You must have a short lead time for changes.
+Otherwise, you'll be tempted to skip environments to expedite the fix.* The production environment will be left in an undesirable state for as long as it takes to develop and deploy the next version.

 ## Pillar 5.
 Visible deployments {#visible-deployments}

-Deployments are an abstract concept, and it is difficult to know what has been deployed where by inspecting the state of a system.
-Determining what versions of an application are installed from the files on a disk or the records in a database is like working out the mix of colors that were used to produce a tin of paint.
+It can be challenging to track which application version is deployed to each environment.
+You shouldn't have to review the files on the disk or the structure and data in the database.
+This is like trying to work out what mix of colors was used to produce a tin of paint.

-Being able to quickly view the current state of your environments is critical to understanding:
+Having a view of environments and application versions is crucial to understanding:

-* What features have been provided to your customers.
+* What features have been provided to your customers
 * What features are being tested.
-* What issues have been fixed.
+* What issues have been fixed
-* The history of any changes.
+* The history of any changes

-Listed below are a number of details required to gain full visibility into the state of your deployments.
+Listed below are the details required to gain complete visibility into the state of your deployments.

 ### Commit messages

 Commit messages capture the intention of source code edits, describing what changes were made and who made them.
-These messages can be invaluable when trying to understand at a low level what changes made it into a particular version of a package.
+These messages are invaluable when trying to understand at a low level what changes made it into a particular version of a package.

 ### Issue tracking

 Often source code commits are made to resolve an issue documented in a dedicated issue tracker.
 These issues provide a space for bugs to be described, discussed, and tracked.
-Each issue is referenced by a unique identifier.
+A unique identifier references each issue.

-Capturing the issue IDs that relate to changes in a package version, and any deployment that includes that package version, provides insight into the issues that were resolved in any given deployment.
+Capturing the issue IDs that relate to changes in a package version and any deployment that includes that package version, provides insight into the issues that were resolved in any given deployment.

 ### CI build logs

 A typical CI/CD pipeline will have a CI server that builds, tests, and packages an application.
-The log files for these builds contain a wealth of information such as which tests passed, which tests were ignored, which dependencies were included, and what packages were created.
-A link to the CI build from the deployment allows these log files to be quickly reviewed.
+The log files for these builds contain a wealth of information, such as:

+* Which tests passed
+* Which tests were ignored
+* Which dependencies were included
+* What packages were created

+You can quickly review these log files if you have a link to the CI build from the deployment.

 ### Library dependencies

-Almost every application deployed today is a combination of custom code and shared libraries, often provided by a third party.
-These libraries can be a source of bugs or security vulnerabilities, or provide new and useful features.
-Understanding the library dependencies that contributed to a deployment is important for auditing and debugging.
+Almost every application deployed today combines custom code with shared libraries that a third party often provides.
+These external libraries provide useful features but can be a source of bugs or security vulnerabilities.
+Understanding all the dependencies included in a deployment is essential for security, auditing, and debugging.

 ### Deployment versions

-A release captures all of the above information, along with package versions, variable values, and scripts, in a release version.
+A release captures all of the above information in a release version, along with package versions, variable values, and scripts.
 This release is then deployed to an environment.

-Displaying which release versions are deployed to which environments provides a high level view of the state of your deployments.
-With this information anyone can see what was deployed where, and by drilling into the details of a release, can see the commit messages, issues, dependencies, and links to the CI builds.
+Displaying which release versions have been deployed to each environment provides a high-level view of the state of your deployments.
+With this information, anyone can see what was deployed where.
+By drilling into the details of a release, you can see the commit messages, issues, dependencies, and links to the CI builds.

 ## Pillar 6.
 Measurable deployments {#measurable-deployments}

-Getting your software into the hands of your customers is the primary goal of any deployment process.
-To understand how well your deployment process is performing, you need to measure the metrics that define success for you.
+The deployment pipeline's primary goal is getting your software into your customers' hands.
+To understand how well your deployment pipeline is performing, you need to measure the metrics that define success for you.

-Having measurable deployments means defining a set of common and agreed upon metrics, reliably collecting those metrics, and surfacing them in an easy to understand format.
+Having measurable deployments means defining useful metrics, reliably collecting them, and surfacing them in an easy-to-understand format.

-Some common metrics that apply to deployments are:
+Some metrics you can use to track deployments are:

 * Deployment frequency: How frequently do you deploy to production?
-* Lead time for changes: How long does it take for a commit to be deployed into production?
+* Lead time for changes: How long does it take for a code change to be deployed to production?
-* Lead time for deployments: How long does it take for a release to be deployed to production?
+* Lead time for deployments: How long does it take to deploy a release version to production?
-* Time to recover deployment: How long does it take to successfully deploy a release after a failed deployment?
+* Time to recover deployment: How long does it take to recover from a failed deployment?
-* Deployment fail rate: What is the ratio between failed deployments and successful deployments?
+* Deployment fail rate: What is the ratio of failed to successful deployments?
-* Change fail rate: What is the ratio between hotfix deployments and regular deployments?
+* Change fail rate: What is the ratio between hotfix and regular deployments?
 * Deployment duration: How long does each deployment take?

 ## Pillar 7.
 Auditable deployments {#auditable-deployments}

 If the visible deployments pillar is about surfacing the current state of your environments and the changes made as part of the release, then auditing is about tracking who has been involved in the deployment process over time.

+Auditing allows teams to see a history of all deployment activity, like:

+* Deployments to environments
+* Changes to the deployment process
+* Changes to environments
+* Who approved a deployment
-Auditing allows teams to see a history of deployments to environments, changes to deployment processes, changes to environments, who approved which deployments, and to determine the state of an environment at some point in the past.
+* The state of an environment at some point in the past

-In order for audit events to be useful, they must be able to be searched, filtered, exported, and reported on.
+For audit events to be helpful, they must be searchable, filterable and exportable to support reporting and analysis.

 ## Pillar 8.
 Standardized deployments {#standardized-deployments}

-Just as repeatable deployments build confidence as a release is promoted across environments, standardizing on deployment processes across different projects allows teams to confidently leverage already proven processes.
+Just as repeatable deployments build confidence as a release is promoted across environments, standardizing deployment processes across different projects allows teams to confidently use proven processes.

 There are two main aspects to standardizing deployments.

 The first aspect is defining the initial deployment process used by the various deployments.
-This base deployment process can be a shared template that allows very specific settings to be customized.
-Or the entire process could be copied and pasted to bootstrap new projects, but otherwise allowing them to customize the process to their own needs.
+This base deployment process can be a shared template that allows specific settings to be customized.
+Or the entire process could be copied and pasted to bootstrap new projects, allowing teams to customize the process to their needs.

-The second aspect is defining who has the ability to edit a deployment process.
-By distinguishing between the ability to view, run, create, and edit a deployment process, teams can provide guarantees that only those individuals with the responsibility to create or edit deployment processes can do so.
+The second aspect is defining who can edit a deployment process.
+By distinguishing between the ability to view, run, create, and edit a deployment process, teams can guarantee that only individuals responsible for creating or editing deployment processes can do so.

 ## Pillar 9.
 Maintainable deployments {#maintainable-deployments}

 Getting your deployments to the production environment is just the beginning.
-Diagnosing issues, collecting logs, performing backups, restarting services, rotating keys and testing connections are just some of the day to day operations tasks that keep your applications running and your customers happy.
+Diagnosing issues, collecting logs, performing backups, restarting services, rotating keys, and testing connections are just some of the day-to-day operations tasks that keep your applications running and your customers happy.

-While you could SSH or RDP into a server and start poking around, each change you make drifts your production environment from your non-production environments, making it just that little bit harder to implement repeatable deployments.
-It is also difficult to track the changes that were made, verify that they worked, and audit who changed what.
+While you could SSH or RDP into a server and start poking around, each change you make causes your environment configuration to drift, making it harder to implement repeatable deployments.
+It is also difficult to track changes, verify that they worked, and audit who changed what.

-Like deployments, maintenance tasks should be repeatable, verifiable, visible, measurable, auditable, standardized and coordinated.
-Maintenance tasks represent the business knowledge required to keep your deployments running, and should be held to the same standards as your deployment processes.
+Maintenance tasks should be repeatable, verifiable, visible, measurable, auditable, standardized and coordinated - just like deployments.
+Maintenance tasks represent the business knowledge required to keep your deployments running and should meet the same standards as your deployment processes.

 ## Pillar 10.
 Coordinated deployments {#coordinated-deployments}

-Deploying a package into an environment is just one small part of the deployment process.
+Deploying a package to an environment is just one small part of the deployment process.
 Often deployments need to be coordinated with other business processes to ensure:

-* The right people have given their approval.
+* The right people have given their approval
-* Interested parties are notified of the success or failure of a deployment.
+* Interested parties are notified of the success or failure of a deployment
-* Deployments proceed in the correct order.
+* Deployments proceed in the correct order
-* Deployments can only occur during specific times.
+* Deployments can only occur during specific times
-* High priority deployments take precedence over low priority ones.
+* High-priority deployments take precedence over low-priority ones
-* Deployments are scheduled to take place at a predetermined time.
+* Deployments are scheduled to take place at a predetermined time
-* Deployments can be triggered by external events.
+* External events can trigger deployments
-* Deployments can trigger external events.
+* Deployments can trigger external events

-In practice a deployment process may be a single component in a wider ecosystem of business process management tools.
-The ability to orchestrate deployments from third party platforms and report results back allows teams to manage complex deployments as part of a broader business process.
+A deployment process may be a single component in the broader ecosystem of business process management tools.
+The ability to orchestrate deployments from third-party platforms and report results back allows teams to manage complex deployments as part of a broader business process.

 ## Conclusion

 Those are the ten pillars of pragmatic deployments that shape the [features](https://octopus.com/features) and philosophy of Octopus Deploy.
-I'm sure they will continue to evolve over time as new user cases emerge, but we believe they provide a solid foundation from which to keep building Octopus Deploy.
+I'm sure they will continue evolving as new use cases emerge, but we believe they provide a solid foundation for building Octopus Deploy.

 Happy deployments!